Features & Benefits

 - Reduce Administered Activity: Minimize patient dose and reduce the exposure of the administrator.
 The smaller amount of applied tracers can dynamically reduce the average radiotracer cost.

-Dedicated Brain imaging with SPECT Multi-PinHole technology in clinical research applications
+Dedicated Brain imaging with SPECT Multi-PinHole technology in clinical routine & research applications

 Neurodegenerative diseases, like Alzheimer’s and Parkinson’s disease is of paramount importance in nuclear medicine thus Mediso introduces dedicated Brain SPECT multipinhole apertures and matching iterative reconstruction.